plonzari/blog/_posts/2020-11-23-on-drones-and-bbird.md

 which shows that it is the wind which drives the vehicle in front of it.
 The relation
-$$f*p=V$$ could be the link to a geometrical interpretation of the movement Down Wind Faster than Wind mode of propulsion.
-As in the video above the propeller could be viewed as a wheel rolling on some track moving with the wind.
+$$f*p=V$$ could be the link to a geometrical interpretation of the  "Down Wind Faster than Wind" mode of propulsion.
+As in the video above the propeller could be viewed as a wheel rolling on an imaginary track moving with the wind.
 We use the symbol $$F$$ because this force driving the vehicle is not exactly the propeller thrust, and describes the action of the wind and the reaction of the wheels.